"What is the casualty count?" demanded U.S. President Wilhelm Steinitz.

 "The Chinese media is warning the U.S. to not repeat so-called erroneous remarks regarding its new space zone, in other words, we are just supposed to accept it as established fact," continued Staunton.

-"Your red majesty shouldn't purr so loud," mulled Lasker.
+"Your red majesty shouldn't purr so loud," muttered Lasker.

 "Do we have any spacecraft to counterattack, to check China like we did by sending B-52 bombers into its East China Sea air zone?" asked Steinitz.
 "Or even as a gambit to see if China is bluffing?"